 Global Agenda Council on the Future of Media 2012-2014

 The media, entertainment and information industry has long played a role in informing, educating and entertaining consumers and citizens.
 Recently, new technologies and changes in consumption habits have influenced how the industry creates, distributes and transforms content into profit.
-As the industry continues to innovate with respect to content, formats and business models, it must also balance its economic imperative and social role.
+As the industry continues to innovate in content, formats and business models, it must also balance its economic imperative and social role.

 Media in general, and social networks and entertainment in particular, have recently demonstrated an immense influence on communities regarding political, social, health and environmental issues.
-In the longer term, the challenge facing the industry is to find the right business models to ensure creative, high-quality content, while still embracing the disruptive nature of participatory media.
-However, in the immediate term, the Global Agenda Council on the Future of Media has identified trust and accuracy of information as the two most pressing challenges facing this sectorin the longer term.
+In the long term, a challenge facing the industry is to find the right business models to ensure creative, high-quality content while still embracing the disruptive nature of participatory media.
+However, the Global Agenda Council on the Future of Media has identified trust and accuracy of information as the two most pressing challenges facing this sectorin the longer term.
 These problems have been underscored by recent revelations of mass government surveillance, which intensify issues of trust, particularlyregarding individual privacy.

 What the Council is doing about it